Applied Music Placement Auditions 2.7 - 2.9

 Woodwinds, Brass, Percussion

 Wind Ensemble/Symphonic Band is the required major performing ensemble.
-Sign-up for an audition time outside the Wind Ensemble/Symphonic Band office.
 Placement into the Wind Ensemble or Symphonic Band is determined by the faculty at placement auditions.
 The Orchestra conductor and the Wind Ensemble director will make Orchestra wind and percussion assignments in consultation with the applied instructors.
 Students must play a prepared piece and sight read.

 Orchestra is the required performing ensemble.
 Sign-up sheets for an audition time will be posted outside the Orchestra Director’s office.
 Students must play a prepared piece and sight read.

 Concert Choir is the required major performing ensemble.
-Sign-up for auditions at the Choral Office (Music 262).
+Sign-up for auditions here.

-Music 157, Jazz Orchestra and Music 159, Afro-Latin Jazz Ensemble are approved major
+Jazz Orchestra (MUSC 157) and Afro-Latin Jazz Ensemble (MUSC 159) are approved major

 performing ensembles.
 Assignments are made by the Jazz Studies coordinator and the ensemble directors.